Sukya1/Assignment_Remake/README.md

 2. Another Bootstrap Classes Link: https://bootstrapshuffle.com/classes
 3. More in-depth bootstrap documentation: https://getbootstrap.com/docs/3.4/components/#navbar
 4. Inspiration on home to get slanted background separators: https://www.youtube.com/watch?v=uPiDzFBhvqk
+5. Inspiration on how to layer images: https://www.w3docs.com/snippets/css/how-to-position-one-image-on-top-of-another-in-html-css.html

 ## Please push and pull as frequently as possible so we can have the most up-to-date version of the files